paatsinsuwan/new-announcements-1483398514014/README.md

-# New Announcements for IBM Cloud
+# News aggregator for IBM Cloud /learn-more/new

-Aggregator for [IBM Cloud - What's new][http://www.ibm.com/cloud-computing/learn-more/new/] page
+Aggregate data from 2 Wordpress RSS feeds

 ## Run the app locally